defold/doc/docs/en/manuals/extensions-best-practices.md

 ### Make functions hidden

-Use the `static` keywork on functions local to your compile unit if possible.
+Use the `static` keywor on functions local to your compile unit if possible.
 This lets the compiler do some optimizations, and can both improve performance as well as reduce executable size.

 ## 3rd party libraries